The Ultimate Guide to Pentatonics for Jazz GuitarAug 06, 2020

 Penta means Five.

 So, pentatonic scales contain five notes.
-Therefore, we could say that any five notes constitutes a pentatonic scale, but for now, we will look at the most common one's in use.
+Therefore, we could say that any five notes constitute a pentatonic scale, but for now, we will look at the most common ones in use.

 Here’s how to extract the “regular” pentatonic scales.

 Let's start with the C major scale.

 C – D – E – F – G – A – B – (C)

 If you know your major scale theory a little, you may remember that half steps exist only between E-F and B-C. Looking at those troublesome notes (F and B), we get the interval of a tritone, the most naturally tense interval in the scale that REALLY needs to resolve.

 To get the pentatonic scale, we simply remove this “tension” from the major scale to keep only the most stables notes.
 The troublemakers are F and B, corresponding to the scale degrees 4 and 7 so,

 C – D – E – G – A – (C).

 This is the C major pentatonic scale, also spelled in intervals as:

 1 – 2 – 3 – 5 – 6 – (1).